akoskm/akoskm.github.io/_posts/2020-04-28-apollo-client-react-typescript-example.md

 # Modifying data with Apollo Client

-Now that we've learned how to fetch data with Apollo Client it would be nice to see how we can update things at the other end of the GraphQL endpoint.
+Now that we’ve learned how to fetch data with Apollo Client it would be nice to see how we can update things at the other end of the GraphQL endpoint.

 SpaceX API provides a simple interface for adding users.